Cox18 is one of the most popular squats in Milan and arguably the only one that runs things in a very unbiased way.

 Whether you’re out with friends to grab a drink (maybe at Frizzi & Lazzi or Il Brutto Anatroccolo) or in search of an alternative night out, Cox18 will give you a different perspective on Milan’s lifestyle and culture.
 Look for the tight wooden gate framed by street artist Blu’s graffiti and step into one of Old Milan’s typical courtyards: you will find all sorts of events going on, from readings at the Calusca library and archive, to the vvvery late night punk shows or electronic dj sets.

-The thought that Cox18’s mission is to offer an alternative space for education and entertainment at the same time really is comforting.
-Cox18 has been and is a consistent point of reference in Milan’s subculture.
+Offering an alternative space for education and entertainment, as well as a number of solidarity initiatives, Cox18 has been and still is a consistent point of reference in Milan’s subculture.